MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-3.md

 ## Expose a nested application to the internet

 If you've followed all the steps in this guide, you'll have a running AKS-HCI infrastructure, including a target cluster that can run your containerized workloads.
 Additionally, if you've deployed the simple Linux application using the [previous section](#deploy-a-simple-linux-application), you'll now have an Azure Voting web application running in a container on your AKS-HCI infrastructure.
-This application will likely have been allocated an IP address from your internal NAT network, **192.168.0.0/16**, and opening your Edge browser within the Azure VM allows you to access that web application using the 192.168.0.x IP address and optionally, its port number.
+This application will likely have been allocated an IP address from your internal NAT network, **192.168.0.0/16**, and opening your Edge browser within the Azure Virtual Machine allows you to access that web application using the 192.168.0.x IP address and optionally, its port number.

-However, the Azure Voting web app and any other apps on the 192.168.0.0/16 internal network inside your Azure VM cannot be reached from outside of the Azure VM, unless you perform some additional configuration.
+However, the Azure Voting web app and any other apps on the 192.168.0.0/16 internal network inside your Azure Virtual Machine cannot be reached from outside of the Azure Virtual Machine, unless you perform some additional configuration.

 > [!NOTE]
-> This is specific to the Azure VM nested configuration, and would not be required in a production deployment on-premises.
+> This is specific to the Azure Virtual Machine nested configuration, and would not be required in a production deployment on-premises.

 ### Add an inbound rule to your NSG

-This example, using the [previously deployed simple Linux application](#deploy-a-simple-linux-application), exposes **port 80** to your Azure VM internal NAT network, and then on to your Azure Voting app.
+This example, using the [previously deployed simple Linux application](#deploy-a-simple-linux-application), exposes **port 80** to your Azure Virtual Machine internal NAT network, and then on to your Azure Voting app.

 1. Visit the [Azure portal](https://portal.azure.com/), and sign in with the credentials you've been using for the evaluation.
 2. Using the search box on the dashboard, enter "akshci" and when the results are returned, select your **AKSHCIHost** virtual machine.